 Balancing Act: Exploring Impairment, Causes, and Treatments

-UNDERSTANDING BALANCE IMPAIRMENT CAUSES AND TREATMENT INTRODUCTION Balance is an important aspect of our daily lives allowing us to perform various tasks and activities with ease It is the ability of an individual to maintain stability and control over their body while standing walking or performing any physical activity However in some cases individuals may hellip
+UNDERSTANDING BALANCE IMPAIRMENT, CAUSES, AND TREATMENT INTRODUCTION: Balance is an important aspect of our daily lives, allowing us to perform various tasks and activities with ease.
+It is the ability of an individual to maintain stability and control over their body while standing, walking, or performing any physical activity.
+However, in some cases, individuals may […]

 UNDERSTANDING BALANCE IMPAIRMENT, CAUSES, AND TREATMENT